 The physical presence of a tumour in the brain can cause problems with some mental (cognitive) functions.
 These include thinking, understanding, learning, attention/concentration, problem solving, planning and making decisions.
-Learn more about brain tumours and cognitive impairment.

 It is important to remember that not everyone with a brain tumour will have cognitive effects and that, if you do experience cognitive effects, brain tumours tend to affect some, but not all, abilities.

 The most common cognitive effects of brain tumours include: